openstax/enki/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/openstax/book-pipeline)](https://app.codecov.io/gh/openstax/book-pipeline) [![Gitpod](https://img.shields.io/badge/gitpod-ready%20to%20code-lightgrey)](https://gitpod.io/#https://github.com/openstax/book-pipeline)

 We build books in a pipeline of steps.
-These steps are written in different languages and sometimes run on a server and other times run locally.
+These steps are written in different languages and need to run on a server as well as locally for development.

+## Features:

+- Dependency Graph explicitly in code (concourse steps, local steps, and graphical documentation are all kept in sync)
+- Scripts for the build steps allows using a Dockerfile as well as rebuilding if code is updated by a developer (like if this repo is running as a container in Gitpod)
+- Integration tests and code coverage

 In order to support both use-cases, all the steps are included in one Docker container and parameters are specified as environment variables.

-Environment variables are used because each step may use different subsets of arguments and the author is not very familiar with parsing commandline arguments in bash.

-Additionally, intput/output directores for each step are specified as environment variables because local development does not need different directories but the production buils in concourse-CI use different input/output directories for each step.
+Input/output directores for each step are specified as environment variables because local development does not need different directories but the production buils in concourse-CI use different input/output directories for each step.

 The code is organized as follows:

-- [Dockerfile](./Dockerfile) contains a multi-stage build and builds all the code necessary to build a PDF or the webhosting JSON
+- [Dockerfile](./Dockerfile) contains a multi-stage build and builds all the code necessary to build a PDF, webhosting JSON, or DOCX files ready to upload to Google Docs
-- [dockerfiles/docker-entrypoint.sh](./dockerfiles/docker-entrypoint.sh) contains the code for each step (e.g. fetch, assemble, bake, mathify) as well as convenience `all-*` steps which are only for local development
+- [dockerfiles/steps/](./dockerfiles/steps/) contains the code for each step (e.g. fetch, assemble, bake, mathify) as well as convenience `all-*` steps which are only for local development
 - [cli.sh](./cli.sh) is the start for developers building books locally on their machine
-- [build-concourse/](./build-concourse/) contains scripts that generate Concourse pipeline YAML files which for each environment and pin the pipeline to a specific code version

-## Specific Use-cases

-- There is a [./cli.sh](./cli.sh) which is used to build books locally.
-- In [build-concourse/](./build-concourse/) running `npm start` will generate Concourse Pipeline YAML files for the different CORGI environments (production, staging, local) and different webhosting environments (production, sandbox, local).
+- [build-concourse/](./build-concourse/) contains scripts (`npm start`) that generate Concourse Pipeline YAML files for the different CORGI environments (production, staging, local) and different webhosting environments (production, sandbox, local).

 # Local Instructions

 This uses a little wrapper to hide all the docker commands.

-**Note:** If you are running this inside gitpod then you can replace `./cli.sh ./data/tin-bk/` with `./dockerfiles/docker-entrypoint.sh`
+**Note:** If you are running this inside a container (like gitpod) then you can replace `./cli.sh ./data/tin-bk/` with `./dockerfiles/docker-entrypoint.sh` (no data directory necessary, it will be `/data/`)

 ```sh
 # All-in-one Git-based books